 It differs mainly in the plot.
 The original has its set storyline, but the alternate story changes things up.
 Maybe the main character's motivation is different.
 For example, instead of seeking revenge like in the original, they could be on a quest for redemption in the alternate story.

-The cost of siding for a two-story house can vary a lot depending on factors like the type of siding material, the size of the house, and your location.
-Generally, it could range from a few thousand dollars to tens of thousands of dollars.
+The amount of siding needed for a 2-story house depends on its size and design.
+Generally, it could range from a few thousand square feet to several thousand.